elashish14/blog/content/email-with-gandi.md

 works:

 1. You ensure that your [MX records][4] direct mail to Gandi's managed mail servers.
-My domain has the MX records set automatically, but I had to manually implement the SPF record.
+My domain had the MX records set automatically, but I had to manually implement the SPF record.

 2. You purchase some email addresses under your DNS address.
 Gandi provides two offerings - 3GB of storage, or 50GB of storage.

-3. You activate the mailboxes (ie. set the username and password for the purchased account(s)).
+3. You activate the mailboxes, ie. set the username and password for the purchased account(s).

 Here are some of the reasons I like this approach and some of the features I like about this setup: